littensy/reflex/docs/docs/guides/roact-reflex/selecting-state.md

 }
 ```

 But this can get repetitive if you have to write the same `state` type for every selector.
-You can create a pre-typed `useSelector` hook to avoid this:
+You can create a typed `useSelector` hook to avoid this:

 ```tsx
 import { UseProducerHook, UseSelectorHook, useProducer, useSelector } from "@rbxts/roact-reflex";